petergridge/openweathermaphistory/README.md

 - Current observations (rain, snow, humidity, current temp, current pressure)
 - Status information (remaining backlog to load, current days API count)

-Any number sensors can be created using templates.
+Any number of sensors can be created using templates.

 While HA recommends using individual sensors, you can assign additional attributes to a sensor.